 - Naked Eggs and Flying Potatoes: Unforgettable Experiments That Make Science Fun by Steve Spangler (for kids ages 9+) is a top-rated book, especially with homeschoolers.
 The instructions are easy to understand, and the full-color photographs and simple, along with the directions, help kids figure out how to complete the experiments.
 The science behind the experiments is also well-explained and engaging, and the experiments use items that are everyday household items.

 - Candy Experiments by Loralee Leavitt (for ages 7-10) is a fun book that lets kids test candy for secret ingredients, peel the skin off candy corn, or float an “m” from M&M’s.
 You can spread candy dyes into rainbows, or pour rainbow layers of colored water, growing enormous gummy worms and turning cotton candy into slime, all while learning a bit of science.

 - Chem4Kids is a site that teaches the basics of chemistry to everyone.
 It has tutorials on matter, atoms, elements, the periodic table, reactions, and biochemistry.

-- Home Experiments has a really good list of fun science experiments you can do at home.
+- Home Experiments has an impressive list of fun science experiments you can do at home.

-- The American Chemical Society has a really good section on its site for kids.
-Lot of great info and activities listed.
+- The American Chemical Society has an excellent section on its site for kids.
+A lot of great info and activities listed.

-There are thousands interesting online chemistry videos.
-They mostly involve high school or college kids blowing things up.
-If you are looking for some good online chemistry lessons for smaller kids, we found some great videos that have a few of the ‘classic’ beginner experiments that are a good starting point to getting kids interested in chemistry.
+There are thousands of interesting online chemistry videos.
+They mostly involve high school or college kids, blowing things up.
+If you are looking for some suitable online chemistry lessons for smaller kids, we found some great videos that have a few of the ‘classic’ beginner experiments that are a good starting point to getting kids interested in chemistry.

-- Custard powder bombs are an old school chemistry trick that are fun to watch, but don’t try this at home!
+- Custard powder bombs are an old school chemistry trick that is fun to watch, but don’t try this at home!

 - This video is a good introduction for kids (k-grade 3) about acids and bases.